Alcohol-Free is a Truly Amazing Way to Live

 Alcohol would have a direct effect on my life for the next 3 and a half decades until I finally kicked it out of my life when I was age 50

-My intake varied from controlled drinking, moderate drinking, social drinking, abstinence for short periods of time (during pregnancy or after an ‘untoward incident’) eventually settling into drinking in the evening after work as my ‘normal.’
+My intake varied from controlled drinking, moderate drinking, social drinking, abstinence for short periods (during pregnancy or after an ‘untoward incident’) eventually settling into drinking in the evening after work as my ‘normal.’

 Over the years I had become highly skilled and inventive at formulating this fanciful, fantastical list of reasons.
 Reasons that covered……..well everything………until I had a spectacular list of ‘permissions to drink alcohol.’